md-jakir/microservice-architecture/README.md

 Config service also should register with eureka and it holds a git repo where has centralize YAML content.
 These YAML files are configured with DB information, gateway information and eureka instance information and others authentication information.
 Every back-end has a bootstrap YAML file is for conecting to config server to load the respective YAML file details.

 # MinIO
-MinIO is for object storage like AWS S3 bucket and deploy as pod in kubernetes cluster which is used for the file storage server.
+MinIO is for object storage like AWS S3 bucket and deploy as deployment in kubernetes cluster which is used for the file storage server.
+MinIO volume is NFS share and file server storage container is using that volume.

 # Logging and monitoring
 ELK Stack is used to get container logs and visualize with kibana.
 Here, filebeat is used as a log shipper and forwording log data to logstash.
 Elasticsearch is deployed as a DB where index is created.
 Kibana is used to visualize the index data.